EXCLUSIVE-Fearing supply shortfall, EU wants to buy more COVID vaccines - EU sources | Health

 EXCLUSIVE-Fearing supply shortfall, EU wants to buy more COVID vaccines - EU sources

-The EU money is used for down payments to vaccine makers and covers mostly development and production costs.
-Under the deals negotiated by Brussels, EU states are in exchange granted the right to buy a pre-agreed amount of doses at a set price.
-While the initial payment would be lost if a vaccine proved ineffective or dangerous, the deals allow the EU to secure doses in advance with a commitment to make the larger payments at a later stage if vaccines are successful.

-In August, the Commission paid AstraZeneca 336 million euros to secure under these conditions 300 million doses of its vaccine under development with an option to buy other 100 million shots.
-Brussels has already secured, or is negotiating the supply of, nearly 2 billion doses of potential COVID-19 vaccines from six companies with unspecified delivery dates, according to public figures.

-That is the same amount of vaccines that the WHO is committed to buying through its COVAX facility in 2021 and distribute among all countries in the world.
 The Commission has privately warned EU governments not to buy vaccines through COVAX, European officials have told Reuters, as the global procurement scheme could result in the EU having a small share of shots as its population is only 450 million of the world's nearly 8 billion people.
+In line with Commission's recommendations, Germany and France, the EU's largest states, would not buy vaccines through the WHO-led scheme, EU officials told Reuters .

 However, the EU has publicly said it wants to boost the production capacity of vaccine makers and share any excess doses with poorer nations.
 It is also one of the largest donors to the WHO for securing vaccines. ($1 = 0.8435 euros)